Question

 Leadership

-Perfect for complex, multi-team projects where you coordinated various moving parts and stakeholders to achieve a unified goal
+Ideal for complex situations where you masterfully coordinated multiple moving parts and stakeholders

 Entrusted